francoism90/hub/README.md

 php artisan user:create
 ```

+## Usage

-The Hub instance should now be available at <https://hub.lan>.
+The Hub instance should be available at <https://hub.lan>.

-The following services are accessible when being a super-admin:
+The following services are only accessible when being a super-admin:

 - <https://hub.lan/horizon> - Laravel Horizon
 - <https://hub.lan/pulse> - Laravel Pulse